 - Connect privately to other VPCs- Peer VPCs together to share resources across multiple virtual networks owned by your or other AWS accounts.

-- Connect to Amazon S3 without using an internet gateway or NAT, and control what buckets, requests, users, or groups are allowed through a VPC Endpoint for S3.
+- Connect to Amazon S3 and Amazon DynamoDB without using an internet gateway or NAT, and control what resources, requests, or users are allowed through a VPC endpoint.

 - Combine connectivity methods to match the needs of your application– You can connect your VPC to both the Internet and your corporate datacenter and configure Amazon VPC route tables to direct all traffic to its proper destination.